tytydraco/yessleep/out/Gotcha.md

 *Outstanding my trick will be.*

-*Frightened, it might make you, causing you to flee*
+*Frightened, it might make you, causing you to flee.*

-*Forever in your memory this night's trickery will be etched, I already told you what I plan to do and yet you don't understand me yet.*
+*Forever in your memory this night's trickery will be etched, I already told you what I plan to do, alas, you don't understand me yet.*

 *I didn't have a strong opinion about it, but I saved the greeting card anyway, It was so out of place that it made me chuckle.*